rien333/numbersense-vae/thesis/README.md

 Nieder, Andreas.
 2016.
 "The Neuronal Code for Number." *Nature Reviews Neuroscience* 17 (6).
 Springer Nature: 366--82.
 <https://doi.org/10.1038/nrn.2016.40>.

+Pezzulo, Giovanni, and Paul Cisek.
+2016.
+"Navigating the Affordance
+Landscape: Feedback Control as a Process Model of Behavior and Cognition." *Trends in Cognitive Sciences* 20 (6).
+Elsevier: 414--24.

 Piazza, Manuela, and Véronique Izard.
 2009.
 "How Humans Count:
 Numerosity and the Parietal Cortex." *The Neuroscientist* 15 (3).
 Sage